CLNEulalia/Express-TDD/readme.md

   });
 ```

-Run `npm test` in your CLI, you should now have four passing tests!

-> How many times can you run this test and have it pass?
-How can you fix this?
+Run `npm test` in your CLI, we can test multiple blocks at once, and we can see if individual methods (Get, Post, Delete....) can work while others may not

 ## Break (10 min / 1:15)